-7.1.1 The Six Bells Public house enjoys a relatively high level of fundamental preservation but following its closure its condition deteriorated quite quickly to the point at which the applicant took possession.
-The current proposals would enable the Six Bells restoration to be completed and even in the current circumstances become a viable business with its role in the local community restored.
+The Six Bells Public house enjoys a relatively high level of fundamental preservation but following its closure its condition deteriorated quite quickly to the point at which the applicant took possession.
+The current re submitted proposals would enable the Six Bells restoration to be completed and even in the current circumstances become a viable business with its role in the local community restored.
 The future of public houses and restaurants in the United Kingdom is notoriously parlous and the pressures have increased significantly with the outbreak of the pandemic.
 For the Six Bells to have a long term future, some changes to the way that the public house operates and circulates are necessary.
-The listing status of the building indicates that Central Government and Historic England have already recognised the historic significance of the public house.
+The listing status of the building indicates that Central Government and Historic England have already recognised the historic "significance" of the public house.
 Sections 3.0, 4.0, 5.0 and 6.0 have further analysed the "value", "significance" and "setting" of the Six Bells and has established its place in history and the community.

-The design approach to massing, scale, form and materiality of the proposed extension will enable the changes to ingratiate themselves into the existing situation with minimal harm to character and setting.
-There will have to be some inevitable compromise and indeed, the applicant would prefer not to have to build large extension but introducing over night accommodation facilities is the only business plan that has a chance of success as residential development is not possible
+Following advice from planning officers, the re-designed has changed the approach to massing, scale, and form to reduce the scale of the building relative to the public house.
+This will enable new design to ingratiate itself into the existing situation with minimal harm to character and setting.
+There will have to be some inevitable compromise in terms of roof historic forms and indeed, the applicant would prefer not to have to build large extension but introducing over night accommodation facilities is the only business plan that has a chance of success as residential development is not possible